bridcourtney/Your-PMP-Journey/README.md

      ### Our Courses
 -    This section showcases our Courses and Course Availability.
+Our Courses are rendered from the DatesAvailable Model in the Products app.
 Course Availability is              maintainable from the Admin section.

       <img src="/static/img/course_lg.png">